Ovarian Cancer

 In 3 days, without leaving home.

-What are the symptoms of ovarian cancer?
+What are the symptoms of anal cancer?

-- Abdominal pain or discomfort.
+- Abdominal bloating

-- Sensation of fullness.
+- Feeling of fullness

-- Gastrointestinal transit disturbance.
+- Gastrointestinal transit disturbance

 Do you have any of these symptoms?

-What are the causes?
+What are the causes of ovarian cancer?

 90% of ovarian cancers develop from epithelial cells (located in the ovary and fallopian tubes), which are divided into 5 types: high-grade serous, low-grade serous, endometrioid, clear cell and mucinous.